 Dental health promotion!

 During the month of February—get 10% off all dental scaling and polishing for your pet!
-This is normally $445 and includes pre-anesthetic bloodwork evaluation and IV fluid therapy during the procedure.
+This is normally $495 and includes pre-anesthetic bloodwork evaluation, IV fluid therapy during the procedure, and dental x-rays.
 Contact us to get your pet’s appointment scheduled.